Shop by Category

 When we eat a meal that contains a mix of different nutrients, our bodies absorb vitamins and minerals in various amounts depending on the exact concoction that we’ve eaten.
 That’s because nutrients interact with each other, sometimes in complex ways.

-Multivitamins can help to fill in nutritional gaps in your diet if you are unable to meet your needs through your diet alone.
+One of the chief benefits of multivitamins is helping to fill in nutritional gaps in your diet if you are unable to meet your needs through your diet alone.
 That being said, it’s still necessary to eat a balanced, nutritious diet, considering you may not absorb 100 percent of the nutrients you take in supplement form.

 Here are the nutrients that have complementary effects and help one another to be utilized:

-Vitamin C and iron (C helps the body absorb more iron, from both foods and supplements)
+Vitamin C and iron — C helps the body absorb more iron, from both foods and supplements

-Vitamin E and C (antioxidants that together promote healthy cells)
+Vitamin E and C — antioxidants that together promote healthy cells

 Generally speaking, you want to avoid taking high amounts of most individual vitamins or minerals with other nutrients.